Monday, December 28, 2020

 Thanksgiving 2020

-Those 5 days I had off at Thanksgiving went by in a bluuurrrr.
+Those 5 days I had off at Thanksgiving went by in a blur.
 But it was a happy one!
-The day before, I cooked the turkey, got the sides prepped, helped The Girl make an apple pie and cranberry bars, ate pizza, drank wine...and just generally enjoyed the day at home!
+The day before, I cooked the turkey, got the sides prepped, helped The Girl make an apple pie and cranberry bars, ate pizza, drank wine, and just generally enjoyed the day at home!

 Did I take any pics of my peeps?
-No. I took a pic of the table, then I put my phone back down and went on with my day.
+No, but I took a pic of the table, then I put my phone back down and went on with my day.
 It was lovely and there was a LOT of very good food!
-We had a firepit.
 We met LA's daughter and Bubbie's new-ish girlfriend.
 Played games.
 Ate desserts.
 Listened to music.
+Sat at the firepit.

 Friday was rainy, and Hubby and I sneaked off to a couple of breweries on our own.
 A chicken schnitzel sammie was also enjoyed at brewery #1.

-When we got home, we had pulled pork that I had going in the crock pot.
+When we got home, we had pulled pork from the crock pot.
 I might have made enough food to feed an army.
 A lot of it went into my freezer, and my future self will thank me.

 A few decorations got put up.
-And Hubby was bummed about not getting a real tree.
-But maybe next year things will go back to normal.
-For now I love that we didn't traipse over acres of stumps and fire ant mounds to find the perfect tree in drizzly December weather with 5000 of our closest friends...
+Hubby was bummed about not getting a real tree, but I love that we didn't traipse over acres of stumps and fire ant mounds to find the perfect tree in drizzly December weather with 5000 of our closest friends!

-On Sunday we got up early-ish and said our goodbyes to The Girl.
+On Sunday we got up early and said our goodbyes to The Girl.
 Hubby helped Bubbie with a car issue while I did some housework.
-Then we sent youngest back off to college and headed to Georgetown to pick up something Hubby ordered on-line (the season of subterfuge begins...), ate a delish Mexican lunch, then headed to Highlands to secure some pipes ahead of the first hard freeze of the season.
+Then we sent youngest back off to college and headed to Highlands to secure some pipes ahead of the first hard freeze of the season.

 Gina